Short Answer

 Contract Snapshot

-This market resolves to "Yes" if OpenAI officially announces an IPO before October 1, 2026, as confirmed by the SEC declaring Form S-1 effective, the IPO being priced, or a securities exchange assigning a ticker.
-If these events do not occur by September 30, 2026, 11:59 PM EDT, the market resolves to "No".
-The market will close and expire early if the IPO is confirmed, regardless of when trading begins.
+The market resolves to "Yes" if OpenAI officially announces an IPO before July 1, 2026, confirmed by the SEC declaring Form S-1 effective, the IPO being priced, or a securities exchange assigning a ticker.
+If none of these events occur by June 30, 2026, at 11:59 PM EDT, the market resolves to "No." A "Yes" resolution will cause the market to close and pay out immediately, even if actual trading begins after the deadline.

 Available Contracts